Contact Child Tax Credit Helpline

 Who can access Child Tax Credits?

 There are many people who may be able to access Child Tax Credits in the United Kingdom.
-In order to access Child Tax Credits, firstly you have to be responsible for a child or children.
+In order to access it, firstly you have to be responsible for a child or children.
 The age limit for a child is sixteen years old, so you can claim Child Tax Credits up to the 31st of August on the child’s sixteenth birthday.

 That said, if they are up to twenty years old, or in the age range of sixteen to twenty, and in full-time education that meets some eligible criteria, you may still be able to claim Child Tax Credits.